Dimorphos: Size and shape

 Dimorphos is approximately 170 m in diameter, compared to Didymos at 780 m.
 Dimorphos does not have a confirmed mass, but it is estimated to be about 5×10^9 kg (5.5 million tons), or about the same mass and size as the Great Pyramid of Giza, when assuming a density of 2.17 g/cm3 similar to Didymos.
 It is one of the smallest celestial objects given a formal name by the IAU, after 367943 Duende and 469219 Kamoʻoalewa.

 The final few minutes of pictures from the DART mission revealed an egg-shaped body covered with boulders, suggesting it has a rubble pile structure.

 Surface

-Five boulders (saxa) have been given names of traditional drums from several cultures.
+Five boulders (saxa) and six craters have been given names of traditional drums from several cultures.
 They are approximately 10 meters across or smaller:

 Orbit and rotation

 The primary body of the binary system, Didymos, orbits the Sun at a distance of 1.0 to 2.3 AU once every 770 days (2 years and 1 month).
 The pathway of the orbit has an eccentricity of 0.38 and an inclination of 3° with respect to the ecliptic.
 On 4 October 2022 Didymos made an Earth approach of 10.6 e6km.
 Dimorphos moves in a nearly equatorial, nearly circular orbit around Didymos, with an orbital period of 11.9 hours.
 Its orbit period is synchronous with its rotation, so that the same side of Dimorphos always faces Didymos.
 Dimorphos's orbit is retrograde relative to the ecliptic plane, in conformity with Didymos's retrograde rotation.

 Dimorphos's rotation is being slowed down by the YORP effect, with an estimated rotation period doubling time of 86,000 years.
 However, because it is in orbit around Didymos, tidal forces keep the moon locked in synchronous rotation.